xsdk-project/ATPESC2018HandsOnLessons/_lessons/krylov_amg/lesson.md

 ## Out-Brief

+We experimented with several Krylov solvers, GMRES, conjugate gradient and BiCGSTAB, and observed the effect of increasing the size of the Krylov space for restarted GMRES.
 We investigated why multigrid methods are preferrable over generic solvers like conjugate gradient for large suitable PDE problems.
 Additional improvements can be achieved when using them as preconditioners for Krylov solvers like conjugate gradient.
 For unstructured multigrid solvers, it is important to keep complexities low, since large complexitites lead to slow solve times and require much memory.
 For structured problems, solvers that take advantage of the structure of the problem are more efficient than unstructured solvers.